Welcome, marketing manager! We’re glad you stopped by.

 SEO is made up of various strategies that boost your rankings, help visitors find your site, and increase conversions and revenue.

-Here are just a few of the top SEO strategies marketing managers can use:
+Here are just a few of the top SEO strategies marketing managers can use to improve their SEO:

 - Keyword research and implementation: Researching the keywords your target audience searches for is key to your SEO strategy.
 Just as important — you’ll want to be sure to integrate those target keywords in your site content.